twnzl/nanium/README.md

 });
 ```

-Or if you want the server to stream the result, but want the client to just wait for the whole result just call
+Or if you want the server to stream the result, but want the client to just wait for the whole result, use the
-execute()
+*execute* function.

 ```ts
 const result: TestDto[] = await new TestQueryRequest(